DylanMeeus/springboot_jwt_blog/_posts/2016-04-21-facebook-account-kit-passwordless-authentication.markdown

 ![Passwordless Authentication at Auth0](https://cdn.auth0.com/blog/passwordless/pwdless-locks.png)

 At Auth0, we are huge proponents of making the authentication experience the best it can be.
 Passwordless authentication is something we believe in and offer in all of our packages.
+Get a taste for how passwordless authentication works with Auth0 at the [Playground](https://auth0.github.io/lock-passwordless/).
 Some of the benefits of integrating passwordless authentication with Auth0 include:

 * Email, SMS and [Apple Touch ID](https://auth0.com/docs/connections/passwordless/ios-touch-id-swift) support
 * Unified Authentication Workflow through [Lock](https://auth0.com/lock)